-Approximately 34 smaller unnamed lakes exist throughout Columbia County including the Town of Columbus.
+In addition to the larger named lakes, approximately 34 smaller unnamed lakes also exist throughout Columbia County including the Town of Fountain Prairie.
 Unnamed lakes are usually small, less than 20 acres, and may commonly have extensive adjoining wetland.
 They generally experience severe fluctuations in water level, which hinders any determination of their physical parameters.